jjhbw/silero-vad/js-fork/README.md

 # Silero VAD Node Fork

 Minimal Node.js wrapper around the Silero VAD ONNX model, with a small CLI and parity tests against the Python implementation.
+The Node implementation runs VAD and silence stripping directly from ffmpeg streams to keep memory usage low on long files.

 ## Install